 The Effects of Education

 A high school diploma is necessary to get into college and get a good-paying job.
 A 2018 Federal Reserve study found there are three ways education creates wealth.
 First, families headed by educated parents earn more than those without college degrees.
 That gives the children a head start in life.
-They can attend private schools and receive better education themselves.
+They can attend private schools and receive better educations themselves.

-Second is an upward-mobility effect.
+The second is an upward-mobility effect.
 It occurs when a child is born into a family without a college degree.
 Once the child earns a diploma, the entire family becomes wealthier.
-The study found it boosted family wealth by 20 percentiles.
+The study found a college diploma boosted family wealth by 20 percentiles.
 In families where both the parents and child graduated from college, wealth improved by 11 percentiles.

 Third, a downward-mobility effect is created.
 Children whose parents didn't graduate from college fell 10 percentiles in wealth.
 Children whose parents graduated from college but who did not themselves graduate did worse.
 They fell 18 percentiles in wealth.

 The National Center for Education Statistics reports on the percentage of students who graduated on time.
-Each state submits data to the U.S. Department of Education on how many 9th grade students receive their diploma in four years.
+Each state submits data to the U.S. Department of Education on how many ninth grade students receive their diploma in four years.
 The U.S. average for 2017-2018 was 85%.